Theory of quantum system certification: a tutorial: Quantum processes

 We now consider the case where $\Y$ is a quantum channel and $\X$ a unitary quantum channel.
-Then, as we have seen above, $\jam(\Y)$ and $\jam(\X)$ are quantum states (density matrices).
+Then, as we see above, $\jam(\Y)$ and $\jam(\X)$ are quantum states (density matrices).
 Moreover, $\jam(\X)$ is a pure state.
-In this case, the above Hilbert-Schmidt inner product with the proper normalization is the fidelity measures induced by the state fidelity \eqref{eq:pure_state_fidelity} via the Choi-\Jamiolkowski{} isomorphism \eqref{eq:CJvia_max_ent_state},
+In this case, the above Hilbert-Schmidt inner product with the proper normalization is the fidelity measure induced by the state fidelity \eqref{eq:pure_state_fidelity} via the Choi-\Jamiolkowski{} isomorphism \eqref{eq:CJvia_max_ent_state},

 it is referred to as the \emph{entanglement (gate) fidelity}.